-Depreciation expense, including amortization of assets under capital lease, was \$7.0 million, \$6.3 million and \$6.7 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+Depreciation expense, including amortization of ROU assets under finance leases, was \$7.1 million, \$7.0 million and \$6.3 million for the years ended December 31, 2019, 2018 and 2017, respectively.

 6. Goodwill and other intangible assets

 Goodwill

 The changes in the carrying amount of goodwill, which is attributable to the Software reportable segment, are as follows (in thousands):